-ASP.NET SAML Single Sign-On (SSO) using PingFederate as IDP
+ASP.NET SAML Single Sign-On (SSO) with PingFederate as IDP

 ASP.NET SAML Single Sign-On (SSO)